-Execution of Indian rebels by cannon in 1857, a painting by Vasily Vereschchagin circa 1884
+Execution of Namdhari Sikh protesters by British cannons in 1872, a painting by Vasily Vereshchagin circa 1884

 The Indian Mutiny (Sepoy Rebellion) is a strong focus for retrospective assessment.
 The original British reports are numerous.
 These reflect a colonial viewpoint dominated by Victorian ideas of cultural superiority.
 This angle was still dominant in Britain until the mid-twentieth century, and indeed continues to survive in some writings.

 Revaluation of the Mutiny, in the West, is obliged to defer more substantially to the Indian side of events under discussion.
 The native concept of an “Indian war of independence” appeared in the early twentieth century.
 The implications were suppressed by British colonial rule.
 Indian analysts have themselves debated this theme since the termination of British rule in 1947.
 There is no commonly agreed verdict.
 The Mutiny is now often described as the Indian Rebellion, a sepoy rebellion, and also a civil war.

 Analysis of this phenomenon is confronted by various ethnic and religious factions featuring in the civil war.
 The British side did not solely consist of Europeans, but also included Sikhs, Punjabi Muslims, Pathans, Gurkhas, and some loyal Hindu sepoys (soldiers).
 However, Native officers in the army of the East India Company were completely subservient to both junior and senior British officers.